cobyj33/Recursive-Tic-Tac-Toe/README.md

 I've had ideas on how to make this more fun.
 It can't be that fun right now, since the amount of games grows at a rate of 9^n, so at a depth of 3, there are already a maximum 729 games to play between 2 people.
 Maybe something with teams, more aimed toward [Ultimate Tic-Tac-Toe](https://en.wikipedia.org/wiki/Ultimate_tic-tac-toe) than normal Tic-Tac-Toe so that there's more thought in each move, and timed or with some sort of higher stakes.
 But that's just a dream for now.

+With Apache Ant installed to the system, the project can be built with the Apache Ant build system by running the terminal command "ant" from the repository's root directory.
+That should result in an executable .jar file in the created dist/ directory.

 ## Screenshots

 ![Display of the Game Screen at Low Depth](<readme/rttt_1.png>)